CADMonkey21/p2pool-go-VTC/README.md

 # p2pool-go-VTC

-This is a **Go‑based** implementation of the P2Pool protocol with first‑class support for **Vertcoin (VTC)**.
-The aim is a modern, high‑performance, cross‑platform node that is simple to deploy on anything from a Raspberry Pi to a full server.
+This is a modern, from-scratch implementation of a peer-to-peer (p2pool) mining pool for Vertcoin, written entirely in Go.
+It is designed for performance, stability, and ease of use, and is fully compatible with the existing Vertcoin p2pool network.

+This project was built to be a learning tool as well as a functional replacement for older, Python-based p2pool implementations.

 ---

-### Current State: Functional Alpha (Core Logic Stable)
+### Features

-The node is in a **functional alpha state**.
-The core logic is now stable, and the node is fully interoperable with the live p2pool network.
-The latest updates have resolved critical performance and validation bugs.
+The node is in a **fully functional and stable state**.
+The core logic has been built and tested, resolving critical performance and validation bugs.
+The node is fully interoperable with the live p2pool network.

-The node can now:
+* **Full Stratum Server:** Allows any standard Verthash mining software to connect.

-* Connect to legacy Python peers and maintain stable connections.
+* **P2P Networking:** Connects to legacy Python peers and other nodes to form a decentralized mining network.
-* Accept Verthash miners over the Stratum protocol (port `9172`).
-* Correctly validate shares from its own miners **and from network peers**.
-* Build and manage a share chain that is in sync with the global p2pool network.
-* Load the existing share chain from disk quickly on startup.

-With the core functionality now stable and proven, the primary remaining task is to implement the payout and block submission logic.
+* **Automatic PPLNS Payouts:** Automatically calculates and distributes block rewards based on the Pay-Per-Last-N-Shares model.
+* **Robust Variable Difficulty (Vardiff):** A stable and highly configurable vardiff engine automatically adjusts difficulty for miners of all sizes.
+* **Daemon Integration:** Communicates directly with your Vertcoin daemon (`vtcd`) for block templates, transaction submissions, and maturity checks.
+* **Persistent Share Chain:** Remembers the share chain across restarts by saving to `shares.dat`, allowing the pool to resume where it left off.

 ---